PaulRitsche/ACSAuto/README.md

 Host: webdav:PRitsche
 ```
 After entering the details, ensure ticking the box left of ACSAuto.
 Choose 'Close' -> 'Apply changes'.
 Now you have to close and re-open FIJI in order for the newly added plugins to be installed.
-The ACSAuto file will appear at the bottom of the FIJI plugin list and is ready to use.
+The ACSAuto plugin will appear at the bottom of the FIJI plugin list and is ready to use.

 ## Usage